AJsVoices/the-clandestine-providence/TheStory/20170626-darwynns-law/002-meeting-the-boyfriend.md

 I laughed.
 "I don't think you mom would like talking to me.
 I'm everything she doesn't want you to be."

 Kyle laughed too.
 "Yeah, but you are put together, have a job, you make money to live in this place.
-Put you in a suit and I guauntee my mom will listen to you even with the eye liner and nail polish and the dyed tips."
+Put you in a suit and I guarantee my mom will listen to you even with the eye liner and nail polish and the dyed tips."

 I shrugged, "Maybe, if you want me to.
 You should see Dorian."